Advice on running a business from home: Managing remote teams 💻

 Copied to clipboard

-• Knowing how to keep remote teams connected is important when running a business from home.
-Sharing your communication guidelines should part of your remote team’s practices and should begin as soon as the employee is hired to ensure that the onboarding process is not an afterthought.
+This should begin as soon as the employee is hired to ensure that the onboarding process is not an afterthought.

 • The method which is preferred by all your team members to communicate.

 • What time is best for your team members to communicate; is it preferable to have a morning meeting or an afternoon meeting?
-Are you some of your team members in different time zones?
+Are some of your team members in different time zones?

 • Time management is vital when running a business from home; make sure your expected email turnaround time is clear!